A note on strong protomodularity, actions and quotients: Exactness properties of kernel functors

 In the last part of this section we would like to examine the behavior of the kernel functors with respect to kernels and (some specific class of) cokernels.
-We start by giving a definition.
+We start by considering a distinguished class of morphisms of points, i.e.\ those maps $\varphi$ in $\Pt_A(\cC)$ such that their restriction to the kernel functor $\K_A$ is a kernel map in $\cC$.

-\begin{Definition} We call a map $\varphi$ in $\Pt_A(\cC)$ a $\K_A$-\emph{kernel}, if its restriction to the kernel functor $\K_A$ is a kernel map in $\cC$. \end{Definition} Of course, any kernel $\varphi$ in $\Pt_A(\cC)$ is a $\K_A$-kernel.
-It is interesting to investigate when the other implication holds.
+Of course, if $\varphi$ is a kernel in $\Pt_A(\cC)$, then $\cK_A(\varphi)$ is a kernel in $\cC$.
+On the other hand, we wish to investigate when the other implication holds.
 This is done in the next proposition.